 Gross vehicular manslaughter refers to actions that show malicious intent or indifference to human life, such as:

 Penal Code PC 192(c) also includes driving unlawfully for financial gain as vehicular manslaughter.
-For instance, fraudulently causing a car accident which results in financial gain, such as an insurance claim, falls under this category.
+For instance, fraudulently causing a car accident that results in financial gains, such as an insurance claim, falls under this category.

 In California, you can face charges for vehicular manslaughter for gross or ordinary negligence.
 If your actions were grossly negligent, you could face a felony conviction resulting in a jail term of up to one year in county jail or 2, 4, or 6 years in state prison.

 In the case of ordinary negligence, a misdemeanor vehicular manslaughter conviction carries a prison term of one year in county jail.
 However, driving a vehicle for financial gain can lead to state imprisonment for 4, 6, or 10 years.